bstaruk/starbase/readme.md

 ## features you may want to customize

-### js linting
+### javascript linting

-Starbase uses [ESLint](http://eslint.org/) for JS code linting.
-The config (`/.eslintrc`) included by default is very basic and does not contain many rules.
+Starbase uses [ESLint](http://eslint.org/) for Javascript (ES6) linting.
+The config (`/.eslintrc`) included out of the box is very basic and does not contain many rules.
 I recommend modifying this to your liking.
 Check out [the official docs](http://eslint.org/docs/2.0.0/rules/) for more information.